titoausten/alx-system_engineering-devops/0x00-shell_basics/README.md

 4 - Display current directory contents including hidden files in long format 5 - Display contents in digits only
 6 - a script that creates a directory
 7 - a script to move a file to another directory
+8 - a script to delete a file from a directory